CARV-ICS-FORTH/XHC-OpenMPI/README.md

 ### Communication scenarios

 For the communication scenarios, some system configuration is necessary.
-Root-level access on the system will be necessary.
+Root-level access on the system will be required.
 Note that this experiment can currently only be run on the Ice Lake architecture.
-See also the documentation of `cache_eng`, and the material in the `coherency-protocol` directory.

 #### WARNING

-The `cache_eng` software accesses & manipulates Model Specific Registers (MSRs) and the PCI configuration space.
-It has more privileges than ordinary programs, and conceivably has the potential to affect the operation of the system in perhaps destructive ways.
+The `cache_eng` software accesses & manipulates Model Specific Registers (MSRs), and registers in the PCI configuration space.
+It has more privileges than common programs, and conceivably has the potential to affect the operation of the system in perhaps destructive ways.
 You must thoroughly understand the implications of these factors, and verify the functionality of the software prior to running it.
 Use at your own risk.

 #### Preparation

-For the cache_eng software to correctly initialize and capture performance counters, the following configurations are necessary:
+For cache_eng to correctly initialize and capture performance counters, the following configurations are necessary:

 - The `msr` kernel module must be loaded.

-- The user running `cache_eng` must have r/w access to `/dev/cpu/*/msr`.
+- The user running cache_eng must have r/w access to `/dev/cpu/*/msr`.

-- The user running `cache_eng` must have r/w access to `/dev/mem`.
+- The user running cache_eng must have r/w access to `/dev/mem`.

-- If `cache_eng` is run as a regular user (recommended), the executable must have the `CAP_SYS_RAWIO` capability.
+- If cache_eng is run as a regular user (recommended), the executable must have the `CAP_SYS_RAWIO` capability.

 	- The Makefile for `cache_eng` by default does this after each compilation,